wikimedia/mediawiki-extensions-TemplateData/Specification.md

   A valid MediaWiki file name for the current wiki.
 Doesn't have to exist, but if not, should be a valid file name to upload.
 Should not include any localised or standard namespace prefix ("Foo" not "File:Foo").
+- `wiki-template-name`<br/>
+  A valid MediaWiki template name for the current wiki.
+Doesn't have to exist, but if not, should be a valid template name to create.
+Should not include any localised or standard namespace prefix ("Foo" not "Template:Foo").
 - `content`<br/>
   Page content (such as text style, links and images etc.).
 - `unbalanced-wikitext`<br/>